Just a few small changes in our driving habits can make all the difference to your bank balance, read on to drive yourself rich!

 Driving with the correct tyre pressure is not only more fuel efficient, it’s safer and they last longer (not to mention more susceptible to pot hole damage).
 Check regularly, around once a month should be enough.

-OK, it may sound a bit of an obvious one!
-Could you hop in someone else’s car or… could you walk?
+Could you hop in someone else’s car, or could you walk?
 Shorter journeys are by far the least fuel efficient as by the time the car has warmed up you're home.

 Plan new trips in advance